The universities will:

 - Evaluate application files individually and make admission decisions.

 - Make offers at different times throughout the year, depending on the university and program.

 - Communicate offers of admission, including terms of any conditional offers and appropriate response instructions, directly to you.

-Note: The OUAC does not evaluate your qualifications, make any admission decisions, or receive detailed information from the universities about offers made to you.
+The OUAC does not evaluate your qualifications, make any admission decisions or receive detailed information from the universities about your offers of admission.

 Accepting an offer of admission from 1 university will not affect the evaluation of your application by your other university choices.
 However, you may have only 1 offer acceptance on file at a time.
-Before you can accept another offer, you must first cancel the previously accepted offer.
+You must first cancel your previously accepted offer before you can accept another offer.

 Deferring Your Entry

 Some universities permit you to defer your entry for 1 semester or 1 year.
-Consult the university’s admissions office or undergraduate calendar.
+Consult with the university’s admission office or undergraduate calendar.